 Guide to Paintbrushes for Acrylic Painting

-One of the most difficult things for beginning painters is simply knowing where to start.
-Luckily, you don’t need many tools for basic painting.
-A good set of paintbrushes, some quality paints, and a canvas is all you need to get started.
+One of the most difficult things for beginning painters is simply knowing what they need to start.
+If you want to learn how to paint acrylics are a wonderful medium for beginners.
+You don’t need any special tools to start painting with acrylics, all you need are some paintbrushes, quality acrylic paints, and a canvas to get started.

 Basic Paintbrush Shapes

-Knowing the different brush shapes and how to use them is key to improving your painting.
+Knowing the different brush shapes and how to use them is key to improving your painting technique.
 For example, liner brushes can help you paint thin and precise lines whereas a flat brush is ideal for bold/broad strokes.
-Having a variety of brushes in different shapes opens up different painting techniques and styles for you to try.
+Having a variety of brushes in different shapes and sizes opens up different painting techniques and styles for you to try.

 Below we've listed the most common paintbrush shapes out there and how they can be used.
 Feel free to save this graphic to refer back to until you're comfortable with using each brush.